RB VCARB 01: Launch and pre-season

 Laurent Mekies signed for RB, then known as AlphaTauri, as team principal in April 2023.
 Tim Goss, Alan Permane and Guillaume Cattelani were announced in January 2024 by RB as "key technical hires" ahead of the 2024 season.
 Permane was responsible for engineering operations on race weekends while Cattelani managed aerodynamics, vehicle performance, and technology on the car.
 The VCARB 01, the first Formula One car constructed by RB, was unveiled in a launch event at Las Vegas in February 2024.
 The car used Honda, as a named engine supplier to Red Bull Racing and RB, the latter since 2023, with both teams' engines badged as Honda RBPT.

 Critics said the car displayed "some likeness" to the RB18 and RB19 of Red Bull Racing in the last two seasons.
 RB changed to a pull-rod front suspension, similar to Red Bull, with a different sidepod design in the lower and upper sections to allow more airflow towards the car's rear.
 The car, at the start of the season, mainly carried modified components from the AlphaTauri AT04 with the aerodynamic design brought in the 2023 Singapore Grand Prix.
 The upgrades involved a modification of the floor to lower static pressure to the floor edge and increase mass flow under the forward floor.
 The drum brake scoop inlets and rear suspensions were also redesigned.

 After criticism to Red Bull GmbH, who owns RB and Red Bull Racing, for distributing information between teams, Mekies said the car "is not the Red Bull of last year" and that the shared parts do not benefit in performances.
 Testing began on 21 February 2024 in Sakhir at the Bahrain International Circuit and went for three days before the Bahrain Grand Prix on 2 March.
 Both Daniel Ricciardo and Yuki Tsunoda completed 367 laps in total during the testing period.

-Liveries
+Sponsorship and livery

 The VCARB 01's livery was predominantly painted in blue with red pinstriping overlaid on the white stripes and silver charging bull logos.
 When the car was launched, some fans mocking the livery as a "tribute" to the Toro Rosso STR12, Toro Rosso STR13 and Toro Rosso STR14 due to its close resemblance to the liveries.

 The VCARB 01 were also ran on special liveries throughout the season: